johnnadratowski/shawty/README.md

 [argparse](https://github.com/nodeca/argparse)

 I included all of the requirements in the node modules folder, but these could be removed at a later date to ensure the most up-to-date sources.
+At the time of writing this (11/9/12) the implementation was based on the latest versions of Node (0.8.14) and all of the requirements.

 ## Usage